Home Easy Foundations for Programming Languages I — Introduction

 Operational Semantics

-The reduction rules is a directed form of the equational reasoning in axiomatic semantics.
+Operational semantics is based on a series of reduction rules.
+The reduction rule is a directed form of the equational reasoning in axiomatic semantics.

 Intuitively, the basic reduction rules describe single computation steps that can be repeated to evaluate an expression symbolically.
 This symbolic “evaluation procedure”, or “interpreter,” gives lambda calculus its computational character.